Mediation in Clinical Negligence

 There are several reasons why people may be hesitant to use mediation: a mistrust of the process, lawyers perceiving the mediation process as inherently flawed and the fact that wronged parties really want to have their day in court.4 For these reasons, parties should not be forced to mediation.
 A report in the Law Society Gazette is clear that for now, mediation must remain a voluntary process.
 For if people are compelled to do something that they are not happy to do, they will not participate, resulting in an ‘expensive nuisance’.5 It is the case therefore, that mediation is not right for everyone.

-Osbornes Law: Finding out if mediation is a suitable option for you
+Finding out if mediation is a suitable option for you

-To find out more about mediation in clinical negligence cases and whether it is something that may work in your case, please contact one of the specialist clinical negligence team at Osbornes Law.
+To find out more about mediation in clinical negligence cases and whether it is something that may work in your case, please contact one of the specialist clinical negligence solicitors at Osbornes Law.
 We will be glad to hear from you and you will be glad that you got in touch.

 Our Promise to You